Employers Center for Career Development

 - Pre-select schedules allow all students that meet the employer's requirements to submit an on-line resume.
 The employer will review the submitted resumes and "preselect" those students who will be invited for an interview.

-Other schedules allow employers to fill their own schedules from career
+- Other schedules allow employers to fill their own schedules from career fairs or

 The Chambers College experiences provide the opportunity to apply classroom theory to "real world" situations thus enhancing our students' academic and career goals.
 The Internship program is a valuable source for completing special or temporary projects and potentially filling permanent positions.
 Our students are dedicated, bright and highly motivated.
 Many employers tell us that our students bring new ideas and fresh insights to the workplace while displaying a work ethic that is beyond compare.

 - Interns are a great resource for one-time projects or additional assistant during peak workloads.